crazyscot/qcp/README.md

 #### Platform support status

-- Well tested: Debian and Ubuntu on x86_64 (amd64), using OpenSSH
+- Well tested: Debian, NixOS, and Ubuntu on x86_64 (amd64), using OpenSSH
 - Tested: Ubuntu on WSL on x86_64; Debian on aarch64 (Raspbian)
 - Untested: OSX/BSD family
 - Not currently supported: Windows